jovibor/HexCtrl/README.md

 };
 using PHEXNOTIFYSTRUCT = HEXNOTIFYSTRUCT * ;
 ```
 Its first member is a standard Windows' `NMHDR` structure.
-It will have its code member equal to `HEXCTRL_MSG_GETDATA` indicating that HexControl's byte request has arrived.
+It will have its code member equal to `HEXCTRL_MSG_GETDATA` indicating that **HexControl**'s byte request has arrived.
 The second member is the index of the byte be displayed.
 And the third is the actual byte, that you have to set in response.

 ### [](#)Virtual Handler